apokryphus/guiding-wind/README.md

 # guiding-wind
 Mod for The Witcher 3.
-Wind will always blow in the direction of the player's marker or optionally the quest marker.

 Wind will always blow in the direction of the player's marker.
 Deactivates upon reaching destination/player marker.